V4Fire/Core/src/core/log/middlewares/errors-deduplicator/README.md

 Only the first event will get to the next middleware when an application tries to log events with the same errors.

-This behavior doesn't affect a log event that doesn't have an error.
+This behavior doesn't affect a log event that does not have an error.

 ### Important notice